Questions People Ask About Cancer

 Can stress cause cancer?

-Researchers have done many studies to see if there’s a link between personality, stress, and cancer.
+Researchers have done many studies to see if there’s a link between personality, attitude, stress, and cancer.
 No scientific evidence has shown that a person’s personality or outlook affects their cancer risk.

 What are the risk factors for cancer?